Things to Know About Type 2 Diabetes

 What Are the Symptoms of Type 2 Diabetes?

 Type 2 diabetes is the result of the body not being able to effectively use insulin, and is referred to as insulin resistance.
-Because patients with type 2 diabetes can still produce insulin even though the body does not respond properly, blood levels of insulin can become elevated in some people with the condition.
-In some, the pancreas may not be able to properly release insulin that is produced.
+Because patients with type 2 diabetes can still produce insulin even though the body does not respond properly, blood levels of insulin can become elevated in some people with the condition along with high blood sugar levels.
+In some, the pancreas may not be able to properly release the insulin that is produced.

 Risk factors for type 2 diabetes